atomicgtool/atomicg-client/README.md

 AtomicG is a CLI model-first source code generation tool, that can be used to automate the generation of regular and boilerplate source code files for your project, like Rest API CRUDs handlers, SQL scripts, entity classes for ORMs, etc...
-You can read more about this tool in the official web site https://www.atomicg.dev/
+You can read more about this tool in the official web site https://www.atomicg.dev/, also join the discussion in our discord server https://discord.gg/n65mRJZ or send us an email with any concern you have to info@atomicg.dev

 # Instalation